jsoma/tabletop/README.md

 `key` is the key of the published spreadsheet or the URL of the published spreadsheet.

 `callback` is the callback for when the data has been successfully pulled.
-It will be passed an object containing the models found in the spreadsheet (worksheets => models).
+It will be passed an object containing the models found in the spreadsheet (worksheets => models), and the tabletop instance.
 Each of these models contains the rows on that worksheet (see Tabletop.Model).
 If simpleSheet is turned on it simply receives an array of rows of the first worksheet.

 `simpleSheet` can be true or false (default false).
 It assumes you have one table and you don't care what it's called, so it sends the callback an array of rows instead of a list of models.
 Peek at the examples for more info.